Modi pushes for festival tourism

-New Delhi, Oct 27 (IANS) Prime Minister Narendra Modi on Sunday stressed the need to focus on festival tourism in India and urged Indians living abroad to promote traditional festivals.
+New Delhi: Prime Minister Narendra Modi on Sunday stressed the need to focus on festival tourism in India and urged Indians living abroad to promote traditional festivals.

 Beginning his 'Mann Ki Baat' monthly radio episode by extending Diwali greetings to the nation, the Prime Minister said: "We should pray to eliminate the enmity on the occasion."